B6 responsive seizures

 Rare metabolic epilepsies

-We collaborate with clinicicans and scientits studying several rare, metabolic epilepsies.
-HCFC1 is a transcriptoinal regulator and mutations in HCFC1 can cause a severe neurologic phentoype, seizure or infantile spasms, and abnormal cobalmin metabolism.
-Along with Professors Shaikh and van Hove, we described HCFC1 deficeincy and later show that this disorder can mimic abnormal biochemistry of NKH.
-We also described the inital patient with CARS2 encephalopthay, a mitochondrial disorder and that presented with epileptic encpahlopathy, and a novel biomaker for ECHS1 where patients have leigh syndrome and (at least for most patients) seizures.
+We collaborate with several clinicican-scientists who are studying metabolic epilepsies.
+HCFC1 is a transcriptoinal regulator and mutations in HCFC1 can cause a severe neurologic phentoype, seizure or infantile spasms, and abnormal cobalamin metabolism.
+Along with Professors Shaikh and Van Hove, we described HCFC1 deficiency and showed that this disorder can mimic abnormal biochemistry of NKH.
+We also described the inital patient with CARS2 encephalopthay, a mitochondrial disorder that can present with epileptic encephalopathy, and a novel biomaker for ECHS1 where patients have leigh syndrome and seizures.

 • 🧬 A rare X-linked cobalamin disorder: HCFC1 [Link]

-• 🧬 HCFC1 and elecated CSF glycine and MMA levels [Link]
+• 🧬 HCFC1 and elevated CSF glycine and MMA levels [Link]

-• 🧬 Mutations in CARS2 leads to a severe epileptic encphalopathy [Link]
+• 🧬 Mutations in CARS2 leads to a severe epileptic encephalopathy [Link]

 • 🧬 The clinical and biochemical charecterization of ECHS1 defciency [Link]